g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

  * **`Tab's TOC active as default`**: set tab's TOC (Layers, Base layers, Legend) open by default on startup of webgis service

+ * **`Tab’s TOC layer initial status`**: it is possible to define whether the TOC layer list is collapsed or expanded when the WebGis service is started

+* **`Map themes list initial status`**: it is possible to define whether the list of themes (views) possibly associated with the project is collapsed or expanded when the WebGis service is started

  * **` Legend position rendering`**: this option allows to set legend rendering position:
    * **In a separate TAB:** default value, the legend is rendered into a separate tab
    * **Into TOC layers:** the legend is rendered inside layers toc